 - Olive oil is the main source of fat.
 Vegetable oils can also be used sometimes and butter sparingly.

-Everyday hacks for incorporating the Mediterranean Diet in your life
+You can use these simple hacks to incorporate the Mediterranean Diet principles in your everyday life

 - Buy fresh and seasonal fruits and vegetables.

 - Incorporate beans and legumes in your diet as often as you can.
 They 're the best source of plant-based protein.

 - Try to add some vegetables in your recipes.
 For example, add a grated eggplant to your bolognese sauce or a chopped cauliflower when you make an oven-baked chicken with potatoes.